Last updated: 11/6/2020

 You need a helping hand.
-It might be the help of professionals such as a therapist, but you also need to have someone who believes in you, someone who has your back, such as loved one, friend or even a support group.
+It might be the help of professionals such as a therapist, but you also need to have someone who believes in you, someone who has your back, such as a loved one, friend, or even a support group.

 We know that for people suffering from depression their life might feel pointless right now.
 We understand how difficult everything can become.
 What it’s like to feel worn down just by trying to exist and stay afloat.

 Anxiety and depression can wear you down to the point, where you have no energy left at all.
 Then you begin to wonder, as my lovely wife used to, “What is the point of anything?”